Robots.txt for SEO: The Ultimate Guide

 Crawl-delay directive is an unofficial directive used to prevent overloading servers with too many requests.
 If search engines are able to overload a server, adding

 Crawl-delay to your robots.txt file is only a temporary fix.
-The fact of the matter is, your website is running on a poor hosting environment and you should fix that as soon as possible.
+The fact of the matter is, your website is running on a poor hosting environment and/or your website is incorrectly configured, and you should fix that as soon as possible.

 The way search engines handle the